YunanWu2168/Stock_Prediction_Project/README.md

 # **Tutorial Overview**

-This tutorial is divided into seven parts; they are:
+This tutorial is divided into four parts; they are:

 * [1.
 Introduction](#**1.-Introduction**)